DongxuanHe/DongxuanHe.github.io/_projects/2_project.md

 **PPO (learned policy).** We train a continuous-control policy using **Proximal Policy Optimization (PPO)** with Stable-Baselines3.
 Training runs for **300k timesteps**, and each episode randomizes the start–goal pair and obstacle configuration (domain randomization).

-**APF (classical baseline).** We implement an **Artificial Potential Field (APF)** controller with goal attraction and obstacle repulsion within an influence radius.
+**APF (classical baseline):** We implement an Artificial Potential Field (APF) controller with goal attraction and obstacle repulsion within an influence radius.
 APF is reactive and does not require training, but is known to suffer from local minima in cluttered environments.

-All controllers run under the **same dynamics, sensing, and collision checking** for a fair comparison.
+All controllers run under the same dynamics, sensing, and collision checking for a fair comparison.

 ### Evaluation

-Controllers are evaluated on **unseen randomized layouts** using:
+Controllers are evaluated on unseen randomized layouts using:
 - Success rate (reach goal without collision)
 - Collision rate
 - Path length